keptn/lifecycle-toolkit/docs/content/en/docs/install/upgrade.md

 Use the `--set` flag or download and edit the `values.yaml` file to modify the configuration as discused on the [Install the Lifecycle Toolkit](../install/) page.

+**Warning:**
+If you installed your Lifecycle Toolkit instance from the Manifest, additional steps are required to use the Helm Chart to upgrade.
+Contact us on Slack for assistance.

 ## Migrate from v0.6.0 to v0.7.0